Elia-Belli/ConvStencil/README.md

 # ConvStencil

-> ConvStencil: Transform Stencil Computation to Matrix Multiplication on Tensor Cores
+This repository contains code for our paper _ConvStencil: Transform Stencil Computation to Matrix Multiplication on Tensor Cores_, which won the best paper award of PPoPP'24.

 ## Abstract